nasa/harmony-opendap-subsetter/README.md

 * Patch: Used for backwards compatible bug fixes or performance improvements, these changes should not affect how an end user calls the service.

-When the Docker image is built in Bamboo, it will be tagged with the semantic version number as stored in `docker/service_version.txt`.
+When the Docker image is built as part of the publication GitHub workflow, it will be tagged with the semantic version number as stored in `docker/service_version.txt`.

+The semantic version number of the service was set to 1.0.0 when migrating to GitHub.

+## CI/CD:

+This section will be edited when the CI/CD for HOSS is migrated from Bamboo to GitHub workflows.

+## Get in touch:

+You can reach out to the maintainers of this repository via email:

+* david.p.auty@nasa.gov
+* owen.m.littlejohns@nasa.gov